 Making this step is not as easy as telling your people to now only focus on outcomes rather than the individual tasks, because this is what they have done all their life, and as I mentioned earlier it is fun and easy.

 Your people just don’t know how to do this.

-Give this instruction and most will stare at you blankly then go back to doing what they have always done.
+Give this instruction and most will stare at you blankly then go back to doing what they have always done with no improvement too productivity.
 Those that give it a go will likely end up focused on the wrong outcomes because they are working at an operational level with no strategic direction.
 Here are the changes I would recommend to take in order to move from task-focused to outcome-focused and make a step-change in your productivity.

 1. Make sure you know where you are going

 Take the time upfront to get clear on where you are going as a company.
 ‘We want to hit £10M turnover this year’ is not going to cut it.
 Why is it you want that?
 Which one of your stakeholder groups is that delivering for?
 Is that really what they want?
 Why?